antonioortegajr/Funafuti-Brass-Quail-/docs/notes/jsNotes.md

 What the DOM actually is is a longer talk, bur for today let's think of it as the rendered source code you would see in your browser developer tools.

 So for the first workshop of the day we are going to add JS to a details page.
-Then we will ad more and more changing the look of the images and map.
+Then we will add more and more changing the look of the images and map.

 If you have never done JS before.
-Consider this a crash course in DOM manipulation.
+Consider this a sort of crash course in DOM manipulation.

+We won't be going that deep into javascript in fact we are just going to abuse DOM rewrites for the sake of illistrating how easy and powerful it can be.

 Before we get started let's look at the reason to add custom JS to a details page.